Paul Wettlaufer

-Paul Wettlaufer (born January 28, 1978 in Calgary, Alberta) is a field hockey player from Canada.
+Paul Wettlaufer (born January 28, 1978) is a Canadian field hockey player.

 Wettlaufer earned his first international cap for the Men's National Team in 1998 against Spain in Barcelona.

 Paul grew up in the District of North Vancouver, British Columbia, where he attended Handsworth Secondary School (1991–1996) and played field hockey for the West Vancouver Field Hockey Club.